k1kolev/info/features/ui-ux-features/navigators.md

 ## Overview

-Nowadays, we strive to get our hands on all the necessary information we need for accomplishing our goals and achieve greater results.
+Nowadays, businesses strive to get their hands on all the necessary information they need for accomplishing their goals and achieve greater results.

 Dealing with so much info, however, brings many challenges in terms of: